Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Methods

-Solving for $2^\Theta \setminus \Theta$ yields the distribution of mass to the ambiguous terms.
 In practice the number of terms in $2^\Theta$ can become intractable.
-We overcome this by limiting $|\Theta|\leq 12$ and precomputing $A^{-1}$.
-This offered a reasonable balance between accuracy and computational constraints: storing power sets is memory intensive and online matrix inversions incur compute expenses.
-Outcomes were binned when the number exceeded this limit.
+We arbitrarily limited $|\Theta|\leq 12$ as this exceeded the branching factor for our experiments.
+Then $A^{-1}$ was precomputed to save resources online.

-Next, we discount our model by the confidence to account for the chance that the true model is not within the accuracy specification.
-Selection of the $\alpha$-Hurwicz decision criterion has benefits here.
-Theory of evidence requires us to know the entire outcome space, while in our scenario, we are provided only sampled outcomes and bounds.
-The upper and lower expectations used in $\alpha$-Hurwicz criterion permit us to neglect these terms. \begin{lemma} Let $U \cup L \cup \Theta$ be the entire outcome space of the decision, where $U$ is the upper bound of the outcome space and $L$ the lower bound.
-For a given belief function $b$ over $U \cup L \cup \Theta$, inclusion of any other element $v : L \leq v \leq U$ does not change the upper $\overline{\mathbb{E}}(b)$ or lower $\underline{\mathbb{E}}(b)$ expectations. \end{lemma}
+Because accuracy is fixed when there are few samples, confidence will be low for transition models.
+Therefore it is likely the true model lies somewhere in the entire set of transitions.
+This information is factored into the estimate using the discount rule of Shafer \cite{shafer1976mathematical} with the confidence as the discount parameter.
+However, the set of models is unknown.
+Choice of the $\alpha$-Hurwicz decision criterion overcomes this issue by loosening the requirement to knowledge of the reward bounds. \begin{lemma} Let $U \cup L \cup \Theta$ be the entire outcome space of the decision, where $U$ has a reward equal to the upper bound of the outcome space and $L$ the lower bound.
+For a given belief function $b$ over $U \cup L \cup \Theta$, inclusion of any other element $\omega= (s',r) : L \leq r \leq U$ does not change the upper $\overline{\mathbb{E}}(b)$ or lower $\underline{\mathbb{E}}(b)$ expectations. \end{lemma}

 \textit{Proof.} We begin by looking at the upper expectation; the lower expectation follows trivially.
 By definition of the upper expectation, the mass goes to the element in each set having the greatest magnitude.
-All $v$ less than $U$ result in all mass allocated to $U$.
-If $v = U$, the terms are the same and we are left with the original set $\{U \cup L \cup \Theta\}$ of outcomes. \nobreak \ensuremath{\square}
+All $r$ less than $U$ result in all mass allocated to $U$.
+If $r = U$, the terms are the same and we are left with the original set $\{U \cup L \cup \Theta\}$ of outcomes. \nobreak \ensuremath{\square}